-Assessment for the Separate Sciences (Triple 3 GCSEs) is 100% examination based.
+Assessment for both combined science (trilogy 2 GCSEs) and separate sciences (triple 3 GCSEs) are 100% examination based.
 All pupils complete six examination papers: two Biology, two Chemistry and two Physics.
 The papers will assess knowledge and understanding from distinct topic areas.
 The examinations are equally weighted towards the overall grade for the GCSEs.